Skip to main content

 Memory and Performance

 Software performance depends on the resources dedicated to the processing environment.
 For optimal performance, make sure you have at least 16 CPU cores available and enable threading Bases2Fastq with the -p argument.
-Both Docker and static binary require 4 GB RAM per concurrent thread.
+The following memory requirements apply to both Docker and static binary distributions:

 The following benchmarks estimate the time Bases2Fastq takes to execute a 2 x 150 sequencing run: